lucasjoliveau/doc/en/applications/finance/fiscal_localizations/germany.md

 of sale you want to edit, then check the box next to **Create TSS** and _Save_.

-![Example of TSS ID and Client ID from fiskaly in Odoo Point of Sale](../../../_images/tss-ids.png)
+![Example of TSS ID and Client ID from fiskaly in Konvergo ERP Point of Sale](../../../_images/tss-ids.png)

 Once the creation of the TSS is successful, you can find your **TSS ID** and